w3f/polkadot-spec/src/docs/chap-runtime-api.md

 ### -sec-num- `GrandpaApi_submit_report_equivocation_unsigned_extrinsic` {#sect-grandpaapi_submit_report_equivocation_unsigned_extrinsic}

-A GRANDPA equivocation occurs when a validator votes for multiple blocks during one voting subround, as described further in [Definition -def-num-).
+A GRANDPA equivocation occurs when a validator votes for multiple blocks during one voting subround, as described further in [Definition -def-num-ref-](sect-finality#defn-voter-equivocation).
 The Polkadot Host is expected to identify equivocators and report those to the Runtime by calling this function.

 Arguments
 - The equivocation proof of the following format: